amercier/php-cli-helpers/README.md

 Licensing
 ---------

-This project is released under [MIT License](LICENSE) license.
+This project is released under [ISC License](LICENSE.d) license.
 If this license does not fit your requirement for whatever reason, but you would be interested in using the work (as defined below) under another license, please contact [authors](docs/authors.md).